alex-hutton/resume/alexhutton.md

 __*Primary Skills used:*__ PHP, Doctrine, Smarty, jQuery, jQueryMobile

 __*Role overview:*__ This was a small organisation (essentially a startup) that had created a new community betting website called Favourite.com.
 Prior to launch, I was hired to port the existing web application into a mobile format, using jQueryMobile.
-This primarily involved writing new Views, Controllers and templates to support the mobile application.
+This primarily involved writing new Views, Controllers and Templates to support the mobile application.
 TDD practices were followed and all features had an integration test prior to merging.
 Continuous Integration (build automation) was practiced.

 __*Interesting challenges:*__